0n0n0m0uz/GaTech_Practicum/README.md

 ## Instructions to Replicate this model on your machine.

+1. Clone this github repo to your local machine either by downloading

 You should create a local conda environment with the packages needed via the command:

 `conda env create -f environment.yml`